n00py/pOSt-eX/README.md

 - mail.py - Empire Module to add mail rule persistence
 - piggyback.py - Empire Module for piggybacking off of sudo sessions

-It's recommended just ot use the Empire modules, but I've left the other scripts I created when initially developing this.
+It's recommended just to use the Empire modules, but I've left the other scripts I created when initially developing this.

 https://www.n00py.io/2016/10/using-email-for-persistence-on-os-x/